kingdido999/zooming/docs/configuration.md

 ## Event Hooks

-An event hook takes a callback function, and the callback function will be called upon a specific event occurs.
+An event hook takes a callback function, which will be called upon a specific event occurs.

 Every callback function will get the target element as the argument, for example: